This post may contain affiliate links. Please read our disclosure policy.

 The Magic of Blackened Seasoning

 It is, of course, Blackened Seasoning that’s the key to this recipe.
 Originally from Louisiana, this seasoning blend became popular in the 1980s thanks to the legendary Chef Paul Prudhomme.
 It’s a mix of herbs and spices that offer a smoky, spicy, and somewhat earthy flavor profile.
 While many seafood dishes use milder flavors, shrimp’s natural sweetness perfectly balances these robust spices.
-Commercial seasoning blends are readily available, but creating your own version at home is simple and guarantees that the spice ratios match your taste perfectly.
+Want to make your own?
+Try my homemade Blackened Seasoning Recipe; it comes together in five minutes and lets you control the heat.

 Homemade Blackened Seasoning in a ceramic bowl.

-• Seasoning Evenly: Pat the shrimp dry before tossing with seasoning to help the spices adhere and coat each one uniformly.
+1. Season evenly: Pat the shrimp dry before tossing with seasoning so the spices stick.

 Recipe Options